First Time User? Sign Up Now

 The pathologic classification of pediatric brain tumors is a specialized area that is evolving.
 Examination of the diagnostic tissue by a neuropathologist who has particular expertise in this area is strongly recommended.

-Tumor types are based on the putative glial cell type of origin:
+Tumor types are based on the putative glial cell type of origin, as follows:

 WHO histologic grade for astrocytic tumors